Safe Sunscreens Without All the Chemicals That Can Irritate Eczema and Sensitive Skin

 It's important to help our kids avoid skin damage since even as few as 5 sunburns put us at greater risk for skin cancer later in life.

 But you're probably wondering about all the chemicals in them.

 Are they safe?
 Especially for babies and kids?

-DID YOU KNOW: According to the Environmental Working Group, 25% of the sunscreens they tested would have been effective without the use of potentially harmful ingredients!
-(1)
+The Environmental Working Group reports that at least a quarter of the sunscreens they tested would have been effective without adding harmful chemicals!

 1. Absolutely Avoid Aerosolized Sprays

-Badger sunscreens offer full, broad spectrum protection using the mineral zinc oxide as the only active ingredient.
-The certifed natural and organic sunscreen base is made of plant oils, aloe, and beeswax, which provides valuable anti-oxidants and moisturizes your skin.
+Badger sunscreens offer full, broad-spectrum protection using the mineral zinc oxide as the only active ingredient.
 While it is a little oily and sticky to apply, it does the job wonderfully and you know it's safe.

 Burnout is the sunscreen that I personally use and I can even apply it to my face without getting breakouts or feeling oily and greasy.
 If you are a beach family, this brand is for you!
 Rub it in completely, but don't forget to reapply.

 BurnOut advanced suncare products were developed by environmental scientist and avid surfer Kevin Dunn who, with a family history of skin cancer, was disappointed with commercial sunblocks that left him burned and were less than effective in the ocean.